Noamsh123/DevopsProject/README.md

 (2) Release branch build the application test it end to end and calculate a new version and release to ECR(Elastic Container Registry).

-(3) Main branch build the application test it end to end publish to ECR and deploy to the prodection server.
+(3) Main branch build the application test it end to end publish to ECR and deploy to the production server.